libonomy/aphelion-staking/tools/mintnet-kubernetes/examples/basecoin/lightclient.md

 set BC_CHAIN with the value there

-### Expose tendermint rpc
+### Expose libonomy rpc

-We need to be able to reach the tendermint rpc interface from our shell.
+We need to be able to reach the libonomy rpc interface from our shell.

 `kubectl port-forward tm-0 26657:26657`